Holiday safety tips for your furry friend

 • Make sure your tree is secure!
 If it falls over on one of your furry friends, it can cause serious injuries.
 Check that your tree is sturdy and consider fastening it to the wall for added security.

-Holiday flowers
+Holiday flowers/plants

 • Christmas flowers can be a nice addition to your home decor – but they can be deadly to your companion animals.